ZaneH/kg/content/code/overview/using-a-terminal.md

 ## Beginner Friendly Tools

+>[!note]
+>Some of these tools are built-in and some need to be installed.
+On Windows, you may need a Unix emulator like [Cygwin](https://www.cygwin.com/).
+Linux or macOS is a better experience in my opinion.

 - [git](https://git-scm.com/) - A version control system.
 - [ping](https://en.wikipedia.org/wiki/Ping_(networking_utility)) - A command-line tool for testing network connections.
 - [tree](http://mama.indstate.edu/users/ice/tree/) - A command-line tool for displaying directories as a tree.